Is Rice Good for Weight Loss?

 Although rice can benefit your health, it can also cause weight gain if not eaten in moderation.
 Depending upon your portion size, it can be weight-loss-friendly or calorie-dense.
 Studies show that eating from a more considerable container results in more significant portions.
 Therefore, you may use smaller containers to avoid overeating.

-Rice is high in fibre and carbohydrates, which help provide energy and keep you full.
+Rice is high in carbohydrates, which provide energy.
+Whole-grain varieties such as brown and red rice are higher in fibre and may help promote satiety.
 When consumed in moderation, it can facilitate weight loss.
 Brown and red rice are undoubtedly the healthiest options.
 Ultimately, rice, unlike popular belief, does not always cause weight gain.

 Also Read: